 Declaring a dance minor is a relatively simple process.
 Students fill out a declaration form and select their program of choice.
-Then, they’ll meet briefly with Leanna Bremond, USC Kaufman’s minor program advisor.
-During the meeting, you will discuss the requirements of the program, discuss the perks of being a declared minor, and ask any questions you might have about the program.
+You also have the opportunity to meet with Kyle Beasley, who oversees admission to our dance minor programs.
+You can discuss the requirements of your intended program, discuss the perks of being a declared dance minor, and ask any questions you might have.

-Each minor has a unique focus and its own upper division/total unit requirements.
-Apart from these, dancers can select which USC Kaufman courses will count toward their elective requirements.
-In this respect, each minor can be personalized to a dancer’s style and interests.
-This also allows flexibility to work around the students’ major course load and schedule.
+Each minor has a unique focus and its own upper division and total unit requirements.
+Apart from these, dancers can select their USC Kaufman elective courses.
+In this respect, each program is personalized to a dancer’s style and interests.
+This open approach provides you with the flexibility to work around your major courses.

-Aside from technique classes, USC Kaufman offers several lecture courses that focus on the anthropological aspect of dance education.
+Aside from the technique classes mentioned, USC Kaufman offers several lecture courses that focus on the anthropological aspect of dance education.
 Lectures also include discourse on dance in technology, dance on the screen, and more.

 “I was so excited by the robust selection of courses that were being offered in the school,” said dance minor Emily Lu.
 “I was particularly excited about the ones that are focused on history and theory.
 These were topics that I wasn’t quite exposed to in my previous dance education.”

 And did we mention that, by taking two of our lecture courses, you can fulfill four General Education requirements?